Defense Tech··Defense News

 • Minister Kamyshin highlighted the mutual benefits for both Ukraine and France.

-• Co-production could involve joint R&D, technology licensing, and joint ventures.
+• Co-production could involve joint research and development, technology licensing, and joint ventures.

 • Ukraine seeks to share its practical experience in drone warfare with its allies.